MikhailKuklin/Interface_USPEX9.4.4_CRYSTAL/README.md

 # Interface_USPEX9.4.4_CRYSTAL
 USPEX 9.4.4/CRYSTAL interface

-Interface is written for CRYSTAL17, but should be suitable at least for CRYSTAL14 and CRYSTAL09
+Interface is written for CRYSTAL17, but should be suitable at least for CRYSTAL14 and CRYSTAL09.
+To use CRYSTAL, specify "20" as the code number in the USPEX input file.

 To use the interface: